-What is PPF or Public Provident Fund?
+What is a PPF (Public Provident Fund)?

-What are the Features of PPF or Public Provident Fund?
+What Are the Features of PPF account

 - The interest rate is calculated every month on the lower PPF balance in the account after the 5th of every month to the last date of the month